Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 # Shadow DOM

 About six years ago I gave a little talk on [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) in the front-end guild at Randstad (for whom I was working freelance at that time).
-Last week I was asked to give a similar talk at my current employers front-end guild.
-The reason being that we had recently switched some of our components to shadow DOM due to style bleeds.
+Last week I was asked to give a similar talk at my current employers front-end guild because we had recently switched some of our components to shadow DOM due to style bleeds.

-So I dusted off some old example code I had made back then, noticed there were some significant changes, read up on the current state, and thought it would make a nice post.
+So I dusted off some old example code I had made way back, noticed there were some significant changes, read up on the current state, and thought it would make a nice post.

 ## So why and what is shadow DOM?